JakeP268/Deposit-Diary-Mobile-App-2/Deposit Diary Complete/README.md

 # Deposit Diary completed Version

-Minor tweaks added to drawables.
+Complete application featuring some minor tweaks added to drawables.

 Repo for the Deposit Diary created and developed with the use of Android Studio, Kotlin and Firebase.